SteveLorde/ECommerceWebsite/README.md

-## E-Commerce Website Practice, built on Dotnet 6
+## E-Commerce Website, built on Dotnet 6